7thSamurai/Azayaka/doc/Tester.md

 There also need to be a .csv file which contains the correct results for each rom.

+Note: Be sure to remove the "utils" folder in the Mooneye tests.
+Otherwise the tester will freeze.

 ## Test Results CSV

 The first row must contain columns called "type", "name" and "crc32".
 These can be in any order you desire.